 Explore the scattered remains of the MV Malabar—a 1925 passenger-cargo ship that ran aground in heavy fog in 1931.
 This scenic DPV route winds along the coastline from Malabar Beach, passing the ship’s engine block and flywheel before reaching deeper waters around Long Bay's dramatic northern headland.

 7-day weather forecast for Sydney, NSW sourced from Open-Meteo.
-Shows daily high/low temperatures, weather conditions and rain probability — useful for planning your drive to Malabar Wreck & Reef.
+Daily high/low temperatures, conditions and rain probability.

 The Malabar Wreck is the scattered remains of the MV Malabar — a 1925 passenger-cargo vessel that ran aground in heavy fog in 1931 on the rocky coastline south of Malabar Beach.
 What remains is spread across the reef in fragments: the engine block and flywheel are the most substantial and most visited pieces, sitting in 8–23 m of water along a DPV route that winds south from Malabar Beach past the wreck sections and out toward the dramatic northern headland of Long Bay.
 The combination of heritage wreckage, rocky reef, and the deep terrain around the headland gives this site a range and variety that no single dive can fully cover.